PhantasarProductions/BallPlayCupid/Lic.md

 ## Anna

 All network activity is strictly monitored by Anna.
 Now Anna is not a real person.
-She is a bot, who waits patiently until somebody does something, and checks everything that person does.
-As soon as she doesn't trust you, she'll ban you, mercilessly.
-And since she's a bot, she has no remorse either.
+She is a bot, who checks all scores and and checks them for validity.
+As soon as she doesn't trust you, in orther words, as soon as she thinks you're cheating, she'll ban you, mercilessly.
 Anna's decissions are FINAL and not open for negotiation!
 If you really believe Anna has a banned you because she was stung by a bug, you will require very solid evidence that she did indeed act on a bug, since everybody can claim innosence.
 I need proof!
 If you have strong suspicions somebody managed to fool Anna and has set up false data to bypass her judgment, let me know, but then too, you will need evidence.
 If you are playing an outdated version of BallPlay Cupid, Anna MIGHT reject some data to be transferred, however she should not ban you for it.
 If Anna is sure you are playing a modified version, she'll ban you!